Ways to Give

 $50 would cover the travel costs for a youth who needs support to get to a retreat.

-Holiday Dinner Grants provide funds for youth to get together and celebrate with their community during the holiday season.
+Holiday Event Grants provide funds for youth to get together and celebrate with their community during the holiday season.

 $500 will provide a full grant for a holiday dinner.